chloearluck/path-viewer/README.md

 # path-viewer
-Visual a path for a polyhedral 4 DOF robot
+Visualize a path for a polyhedral 4 DOF robot using WebGL